rheadsh/Watcher/README.md

 General_Configuration: An easy way to setup multiple instances of the watchers in a project.

 Clip_Watcher: Sends track and slot number, normalized length and length in seconds.
+If loop is enabled it sends the message every time the loop starts.

-Parameter_Watcher: Sends parameter automation data.
+Parameter_Watcher: Send any parameter automation data.

 All data is saved with the Ableton Live project.

-Cheers!